oriordac/web-dev-app-project/README.md

 The exercise routine pages have preset exercises to choose from, but admins can add/delete routines.
 The Open WeatherAPI was used for users to check the weather, and components consisting of timers are available to track progress between sets or resting intervals.
 A social media page resembling Twitter's design interface was implemented allowing users to post and comment on each other's post.

+Since the semester was interrupted by COVID-19, we did not have time to implement a MongoDB.
+That will be the obvious next step to preserve changes across profiles and allow new users to register.

 ## Technologies
 Project is created with: